-In the news there has been a handful of genuine cases of early degenerative brain function in retired professional rugby union, league and AFL players.
+In the news, there has been a handful of genuine cases of early degenerative brain function in retired professional rugby union, league and AFL players.
 Overseas in the NFL there have also been legal cases on similar lines.
 While these cases focus on adults, my concern was with the younger cohort.
 It would seem logical later in life that any young concussed player will have some (small) risk of premature neurodegenerative diseases.
-Where is the balance point between allowing them to play, have fun, experience team involvement, physical challenges and push their personal limits and long-term safety?
+Where is the balance point between allowing them to play, have fun, experience team involvement, and physical challenges and push their personal limits and long-term safety?

-In the past few weeks while helping our son’s U16 football team, we have been involved in a fractured clavicle, possible ACL rupture, dislocated finger and two concussions (plus another that occurred at training).
-It has been the concussions that made me most uncomfortable – young children, long term neuro ramifications and their immediate want to continue playing.
+In the past few weeks, while helping our son’s U16 football team, we have been involved in a fractured clavicle, possible ACL rupture, dislocated finger and two concussions (plus another that occurred at training).
+It has been the concussions that made me most uncomfortable – young children, long-term neuro ramifications and their immediate want to continue playing.
 I realised I needed to know more than what I had learnt from my 1st Aid Course.

 Apologies if I am arriving a bit late at the train station for some of you, but as I was researching and learning in this area I thought I would share some resources with you also and save you some time locating them yourself.

-Due to an increased head to neck ratio and poorer developed cervical musculature, the same impact force will result in greater injury to a child than an adult.
+Due to an increased head-to-neck ratio and poorer developed cervical musculature, the same impact force will result in greater injury to a child than an adult.

-It is generally accepted that less than 20% children experiencing concussion are diagnosed, and less than this seek medical attention.
+It is generally accepted that less than 20% of children experiencing concussion are diagnosed, and less than this seek medical attention.
 Recovery from concussion also generally takes longer in children.

 What is Concussion?

-The concussion can occur from a direct trauma to the head, or a jarring indirect impact through the body.
+The concussion can occur from direct trauma to the head or a jarring indirect impact through the body.
 Loss of consciousness is not required for a concussion to have taken place, something that I had not considered.
 With an estimated rate of probability of 1 in 7 players, the average football team can expect 2-3 concussions per season and more sports concussions occur in the pediatric age group than any other group.

-Initial on field Assessment: while LOC is generally easy to determine (however it only occurs in approximately 10-20% of concussions), concussion should be suspected if the following symptoms are also present;
+Initial on-field Assessment: while LOC is generally easy to determine (however it only occurs in approximately 10-20% of concussions), concussion should be suspected if the following symptoms are also present;

 - Unsteady on feet / Balance problems or falling over / In coordination